Stormheg/gyrododge/README.md

 1. Start Postman.
 Open the import wizard via the menu `File / Import...` option and choose the `GyroDodge.postman_collection.json` file included in this repository.

-    In the right sidebar you should now see a GyroDodge folder with at least one item in it.
+    In the left sidebar you should now see a GyroDodge folder with at least one item in it.

 2. Open the 'Post new highscore' item by clicking it.
 Notice that it is a HTTP POST request to `http://localhost:8000/api/v1/score/new/`